Hunterston B nuclear power station: History

 In December 1998, an INES Level 2 incident occurred after severe winds and sea spray disabled all four power lines to the site during the Boxing Day Storm of 1998.
 After multiple grid failures in a short period of time, emergency diesel generators failed to start.
 Normally, in the absence of power for the reactor cooling pumps, the reactor would be passively cooled.
 However, the emergency control system which would have initiated passive cooling failed to act, as it had not been reset.
 Reactor cooling was reinstated after four hours.
 There was considerable confusion and delay in restoring power as plant schematics and security systems were computerised but were rendered inoperable due to lack of electrical power.

 Due to the inherent safety margins of the AGR reactor design, there was no reactor damage, and the plant would have tolerated loss of cooling for 20 hours.
 The subsequent investigation made several recommendations: redesign of the insulators on the 400 kV power lines, installation of an additional 132 kV power line for emergency power, a second diesel generator building remote from the first, installation of an uninterruptible power supply for the reactor safety systems and for essential computer equipment, provision of hard copy plant schematics and emergency protocols, and revised staff training procedures including simulation of multiple simultaneous system failures.

 In 2006, concerns were raised in a report commissioned by Greenpeace that the graphite moderator core in each of the twin reactors at Hunterston B might have developed structural problems in the form of cracking of the bricks (as at similar AGR power stations).

 Its net electrical output was 1,215 MW.
 In 2007, the reactors were restricted to operating at a reduced level of around 70% of full output (around 850 MWe net).
-Subsequent work during maintenance shutdowns have resulted in Reactor 3 operating at around 82% (540 Mwe net) in early 2011, and Reactor 4 at around 73% (480 MWe net).
-In total this equates to around 1,020 MWe gross output from the generators.
-Internal load of 90 MWe brings net output to approximately 930 MWe.
-Hunterston B is capable of supplying the electricity needs of over 1 million homes.
+Subsequent work during maintenance shutdowns resulted in Reactor 3 operating at around 82% (540 Mwe net) in early 2011, and Reactor 4 at around 73% (480 MWe net).
+In total this equated to around 1,020 MWe gross output from the generators.
+Internal load of 90 MWe brought net output to approximately 930 MWe.
+Hunterston B was capable of supplying the electricity needs of over 1 million homes.

 Hunterston B was originally planned to operate until 2011.
 In 2007, planned operation was extended by five years to 2016.
 In December 2012, EDF said it could (technically and economically) operate until 2023.